MFA Program in Creative Writing

 The inaugural issue of Nashville Review, a literary journal edited by students in the MFA program, appeared in Spring 2010.
 The online journal pays contributors to publish fiction and nonfiction, poetry and comics, music (lyrics and tunes) and paintings, drawings, and photography as cover art.
 The Review also publishes interviews with established writers, artists, and musicians, along with essays, reviews, and translations.

 Each semester, the Gertrude Vanderbilt and Harold S. Vanderbilt Visiting Writers Series brings to campus distinguished writers who read from their work and discuss writing with students.
 In some years, a distinguished writer in residence visits for a semester and teaches a workshop in his or her genre.

 Nashville is a place that respects creative activity.
 All over town people are busy making things—writing songs and playing music as well as creating art.
 Vanderbilt’s 350-acre, tree-filled campus—located less than a mile from downtown and just a few blocks from Music Row—is a registered National Arboretum.
 Vanderbilt’s campus may be peaceful and beautiful, but the action isn’t far away.

-Vanderbilt’s MFA Program has been ranked among the top 15 MFA Programs in the country by Poets and Writers magazine—ahead of many better known, better established graduate programs.
-It earned high marks for the quality of its prize-winning faculty, for the affordable cost of living, and for the financial support it gives for students.
+Vanderbilt’s MFA Program has been ranked among the top 15 MFA Programs in the country by Poets and Writers magazine—ahead of many better-known, better-established graduate programs.
+It earned high marks for the quality of its prize-winning faculty, for the affordable cost of living, and for the financial support it gives students.
 It ranks number one for selectivity.